 Data collection priorities

-With some data sources, extracting some attributes of people or companies sufficiently cleanly/reliably can take more effort than others.
-Not all attributes are equally valuable to our users.
+With some data sources, extracting some attributes of people or companies cleanly and reliably takes more effort than others, and not all attributes are equally valuable to users.

 Aim for complete coverage — make sure all risk-associated entities (people, companies, vessels, etc.) are included.
 But also ensure accuracy, e.g. make sure not to mark someone as a PEP when they are not.